SusanaRocha/SusanaRocha.github.io/_team/michiel.md

 ---
 <p align= "justify">
 While Michiel's PhD is focused on the generation of ammonia using electrochemistry, within the RochaLab, he is in charge of Friday drinks and Thursday sandwiches.<br>
-He pays of a spot on this website with babybels :)
+He pays for a spot on this website with babybels :)